 DC limousines often drop people off at Taft Bridge, but there’s on-site parking for a small fee.
 It’s close to bars and restaurants, and within walking distance of Metro and the National Zoo.

-Akwaaba in DC
+Akwaaba DC

 If you’re a writer or artist, stay at Akwaaba.